 4. SET YOUR THERMOSTAT CORRECTLY BASED ON YOUR SCHEDULE

-In terms of energy saving tips for summer, this may be one of the ones that stumps people often.
-With all of the conflicting information about whether or not or how often to adjust your thermostat in the summer, the truth is that it depends.
+In terms of energy saving tips for summer, this may be one of the ones that stump people often.
+With all of the conflicting information about the best temperature to set the thermostat in summer, there is some uncertainty.
 While you will want to let your air conditioner keep your house at a steady temperature while you are home, it is a good idea to set it about four degrees warmer while you are away for any significant length of time.
 But, because life can be unpredictable, many people understandably forget to adjust their thermostat in this way and lose out on all of the benefits of this energy saving tip.

 Additionally, make sure that you have the correct fan setting to make the most of our energy saving tips for summer.
 Instead of leaving it on the “On” setting all of the time, keep it on “Auto” or, even better, “Circulate” if you have a newer thermostat and that is an option.
 Lastly, no air conditioner can be expected to work efficiently if it is not properly maintained and the correct size for the home.

-5. SET YOUR THERMOSTAT TO THE CORRECT TEMPERATURE
+5. THE BEST TEMPERATURE TO SET YOUR THERMOSTAT FOR THE SUMMER

-What temperature to set your air conditioner to in summer is entirely dependent on you and your preferences.
+The best temperature to set your thermostat in the summer is entirely dependent on you and your preferences.
 Because this is an article about energy saving tips for summer, we will assume that your priority is keeping within your budget.
 But with temperatures soaring over the 100° mark routinely over the course of Phoenix summers, it is not practical to think that your utility bill will not increase at all.

 If you have not already, consider a Donley Home Energy Audit.
 Our professional will conduct a multi-point inspection to make specific recommendations and give you personalized energy saving tips based on a variety of factor such as your equipment, how many people live in your home, how long you are home during the day and what your average thermostat setting is.